nicholas-maltbie/ParallelEnvironment/README.md

 ## Development Environment

 We are going to use Unity v19.2.11f1.
-For full information on the development environment see [Development.md](Development.md)
+For full information on the development environment and how to setup for contributing, see [Development.md](Development.md)

 ## Project Goals